QuesterZen/hackenstein3D/README.md

 	the screen.
 Bitmaps are provided in words, while walls are rendered in 16-bit strips.
 Note that the bitmaps are provided via the same Array casting trick.

-RUNNING THE GAME

-Run with the VMEmulator using the built-in OS library with animation turned OFF and speed set to FAST.